suchirnaik/Git_Basics/README.md

 # Git_Basics
-Assignment 1 - Git repo to understand the basics go Git
+Assignment 1 - Git repo to understand the basics of Git